KeePass is an open-source password manager tool that saves all your passwords and private documents using a key file or master password.

 This is where you can cash in the flexibility perk that comes with this open-source software.

 While other password managers generate a random password for you, with KeePass, you get the freedom to choose how your password will look.
+This is a nice spin on the automatic password generator tool, as you can create a more custom styled password.

 How many characters it will have, whether you want to include any numbers, or add special characters to it.